-We are a young church plant that can trace it's beginning to August of 2010.
+We are a church plant that can trace it's beginning to August of 2010.
 Our church was birthed to be a Christ-centered family on mission with Him in Shelby County and throughout the nations.
-Church isn't about a building (good because we don't have one) or program, but a people who join together in a common Faith to fulfill the mission of God in the world.
+Church isn't about a building or program, but a people who join together in a common Faith to fulfill the mission of God in the world.

 A Christ-Centered Family on Mission.